YvetteAyachab/Yvette_Anamle_Data_Analyst/README.md

 # 5-	Insights and Findings

 1. High-Frequency Service Request Types

-Analysis of the service request data revealed that “Vegetation Encroachment on City Property” is the most frequently reported issue.
-This may include overgrown hedges, tree branches blocking signs, or plants spilling onto sidewalks, which can impact pedestrian safety and visibility.

-The second most reported issue is “Abandoned Non-Recyclable Small Items”, such as furniture, mattresses, or miscellaneous debris left in public spaces.
-These types of requests reflect both environmental maintenance challenges and possible gaps in public awareness or enforcement regarding disposal guidelines.

-Implications:

-Increased investment in routine landscaping and vegetation control.

-Improved public education campaigns or enforcement around proper disposal practices.
+The analysis of service request records highlighted “Vegetation Encroachment on City Property” as the most frequently reported issue.
+This category encompasses a range of concerns such as overgrown hedges, tree branches obstructing signage, and plants extending onto sidewalks.
+These issues can significantly impact pedestrian visibility and safety, especially in high-traffic areas or zones with limited mobility access.
+The prevalence of these requests suggests a need for more frequent maintenance schedules or community outreach on property boundary responsibilities.
+Closely following in frequency are reports related to “Abandoned Non-Recyclable Small Items.”
+This includes discarded furniture, mattresses, electronics, and miscellaneous debris that have been left in public spaces.
+These issues not only affect the aesthetics of urban environments but also reflect broader challenges in waste management, including gaps in public education or enforcement around proper disposal methods.

 2. Geographic Distribution of Requests

-The data showed clear geographic concentration patterns, with Downtown Vancouver recording the highest number of service requests, particularly those related to abandoned items.

-This is expected due to the higher population density, commercial activity, and public foot traffic.
-Other neighborhoods may report fewer issues, but this might not always reflect lower problem incidence, it could suggest underreporting or less awareness of the 3-1-1 system.

-Implications:

-Consider allocating more resources (e.g., crews, budget) to Downtown.

-Launch outreach programs in lower-reporting areas to educate residents on how to use the 3-1-1 service effectively.
+The geographic analysis of service requests revealed a strong spatial concentration, with Downtown Vancouver recording the highest volume of reports, particularly related to abandoned items.
+This trend is consistent with expectations, given the area’s high population density, intense commercial activity, and elevated levels of public foot traffic.
+In contrast, other neighborhoods reported relatively fewer issues, which may not necessarily indicate fewer problems.
+Rather, it could suggest underreporting or limited public awareness of the 3-1-1 service reporting system.
+Understanding this geographic disparity can inform targeted outreach efforts or resource allocation to improve engagement and ensure equitable service coverage across all communities.

 3. Temporal Patterns in Request Types

-Although explicit seasonal data isn’t included, the platform supports partitioning requests by year, quarter, month, and day, making it ideal for identifying seasonal or time-based trends:

-Vegetation encroachment likely spikes in spring and summer, during peak growth periods.
-Abandoned items may rise during student move-outs, holiday seasons, or end-of-month cycles (when renters often move).

-Implications:

-Predictive planning for seasonal staffing and equipment allocation.

-Run public education campaigns before high-incident periods (e.g., spring cleanups or moving seasons).
+Although the dataset does not explicitly contain labeled seasonal indicators, the system architecture allows for the segmentation of requests by year, quarter, month, and day.
+This capability enables temporal trend analysis that can reveal patterns associated with particular times of the year.
+For instance, vegetation-related complaints are likely to surge during the spring and summer months when plant growth is at its peak.
+Similarly, abandoned item reports may see seasonal spikes aligned with student move-out periods, holiday seasons, or at the end of monthly leasing cycles when renters relocate.
+These time-based insights can help inform proactive service planning, such as deploying additional cleanup crews during peak seasons or running public awareness campaigns in anticipation of predictable surges.

 4. Service Efficiency and Request Closure Times
-By analyzing the service_request_open_timestamp and service_request_close_date, the system can track how long it takes to resolve each request.

-Segmenting closure times by request type, local area, or department can reveal:

-Backlogs or inefficiencies

-Underperforming zones

-Types of requests that typically face delays

-Implications:

-Define target service level agreements (SLAs) based on request categories.

-Investigate long-closure-time segments to uncover root causes (e.g., contractor delays, unclear responsibility, or resource constraints).
+By leveraging timestamps for both when a service request is opened and when it is closed, the system enables detailed tracking of resolution times.
+Analyzing these durations across different dimensions such as by request type, neighborhood, or responsible department—can expose inefficiencies or service delivery bottlenecks.
+For example, consistently long closure times in certain zones may indicate resource constraints or procedural delays, while specific request types might inherently require more time due to complexity or inter-departmental coordination.
+Identifying such patterns is essential for prioritizing improvements, optimizing workflows, and enhancing accountability within municipal operations.

-5. Robust Data Infrastructure Enables Scalable Analysis The data processing pipeline built using Amazon S3, AWS Glue, Athena, and DataBrew provides:
+5. Robust Data Infrastructure Enables Scalable Analysis

-A scalable, secure, and organized data lake.

-Real-time updates and automation in data cleaning, profiling, and transformation.

-Structured outputs for both system-level and user-level analysis.

-Implications:

-This platform supports not just descriptive analytics but also predictive modeling, dashboarding, and automated reporting.

-Data integrity is maintained through AWS Key Management Service (KMS), versioning, and backup policies.
+The underlying data infrastructure, built on a suite of AWS services including Amazon S3, AWS Glue, Athena, and DataBrew, forms a robust and scalable platform for managing and analyzing service request data.
+This cloud-native architecture enables secure storage and real-time updates, while automating key processes such as data cleaning, profiling, and transformation.
+The system is designed to produce structured and consistent outputs suitable for both system-level dashboards and user-facing analytical tools.
+This setup not only supports current reporting needs but also provides the scalability and flexibility required for future enhancements, such as predictive modeling or integration with geospatial and IoT data sources.

 # 6-	Recommendations